ryouchinsa/ryouchinsa.github.io/edit/README.md

 The pixels file is saved as {image_file_name}_pixels{pixels_idx}.png in the annotations folder.

 View menus.
-- View menu -> "Hide pixels" to toggle pixels alpha.
+- "Hide pixels" to toggle pixels alpha.
-- View menu -> "Hide superpixels" to toggle superpixels alpha.
+- "Hide superpixels" to toggle superpixels alpha.
-- View menu -> "Show small pixels" to show small pixels areas.
+- "Show small pixels" to show small pixels areas.
-- View menu -> "Show other pixels" to show other pixels objects.
+- "Show other pixels" to show other pixels objects.

 ![brush](https://github.com/ryouchinsa/ryouchinsa.github.io/assets/1954306/b55af384-30a9-4aa7-80a7-d83726b0f4aa)